ferraric/Semantic-Segmentation-of-Histopathological-Slides/README.md

     - data generator
     - trainer

-2. Have a look at /tools/getting_started_with_slides.ipynb to get familiar with the type of data that we are working with.
+### Logging/Experiment Tracking

-3. For Logging we use comet.ml.
+For Logging we use comet.ml.
 Why do we use this and not Tensorboard?
 Comet answers in the following way:
-Comet provides deeper reporting and more features compared to Tensorboard.
+"Comet provides deeper reporting and more features compared to Tensorboard.
 Additionally, Comet allows users to view multiple experiments and manage all experiments from a single location, whereas Tensorboard is focused on single experiment views and runs locally on your machine.
-Finally, Tensorboard does not scale whereas Comet supports 1m+ experiments.
+Finally, Tensorboard does not scale whereas Comet supports 1m+ experiments."

 Especially for a larger Team its essential to track progress and be able to reproduce experiments.
 Lastly it allows you to track your datasets and it calculates your git code hash even if you have uncommited changes.
-Also its really cool.
 Also, you don't need to do anything except sign up(its free for students) and download it.
-Follow the instructions on their website
+Follow the instructions on their website (https://www.comet.ml/)
 .
 Everything else I implemented in the base classes.

+### General
+Have a look at /tools/getting_started_with_slides.ipynb to get familiar with the type of data that we are working with.